CyberTrackerConservation/ctdoc/_pages/classic/wish-list.md

   - Client control for input of date
   - Support for PostgreSQL
   - Edit sightings should work with regular Navigator Save control, not just Navigator
+  - Hold down on Element list displays hint
+  - Upload to DropBox from Android devices
+  - Google Play version of CyberTracker
+  - Ability to change units on field devices, e.g. miles, namiles, etc.
+  - Shape file rendering on map: class breaks renderer~~
+  - Use of physical buttons for specific commands, e.g. track control or movement within a sequence
+  - Result Element support on check lists
+  - Calendar control on client
+  - iPhone version of the client
+  - Multiple field maps on the PDA
+  - SFTP